-Laura Starecheski is a senior reporter and producer for Reveal.
+Laura Starecheski is a senior radio editor for Reveal.
 Her radio work at Reveal has won a national Edward R. Murrow, a duPont-Columbia and a Peabody, among other awards.
 Previously, she reported on health for NPR’s science desk and traveled the United States with host Al Letson for the Peabody Award-winning show “State of the Re:Union.”
 Her Radiolab story “Goat on a Cow” won a silver award for best documentary from the Third Coast/Richard H. Driehaus Foundation, and SOTRU's “The Hospital Always Wins” won a national Murrow Award.
 She has been a Rosalynn Carter fellow for mental health journalism and a Knight-Wallace fellow at the University of Michigan.
 Starecheski is based in Philadelphia.

 The toxic water of Flint, Michigan, reminded us that lead is a persistent poison.
 Reveal investigates the lurking threat of lead from the dust of urba